pryn-kb/python-test/_episodes/04-types-conversion.md

 ~~~
 {: .output}

-## Types control what operations (or methods) can be performed on a given value.
+## Types control what operations (or methods) can be performed on a given value

 *   A value's type determines what the program can do to it.